keptlocal

 When to remove pages from a PDF

-• Removing a cover page before sharing — strip an internal title page or watermarked cover before forwarding a report.
+• Removing a cover page before sharing — strip an internal title page or watermarked cover before forwarding a report to a client or colleague.

-• Trimming a scanned document — a scanner often captures a blank page at the end of a duplex scan; delete it in seconds.
+• Trimming a scanned document — a scanner often captures a blank page at the end of a duplex scan; remove it before filing or sharing.

-• Cutting out irrelevant appendices — share just the body of a contract without the boilerplate exhibits.
+• Cutting out irrelevant appendices — share just the body of a contract without boilerplate exhibits that the recipient does not need.

-• Cleaning up extracted sections — after splitting a large PDF, remove any unwanted pages from the extracted chunk.
+• Cleaning up extracted sections — after splitting a large PDF, remove any stray pages from the extracted chunk before sending it.

-• Removing confidential pages before sharing — strip pages containing sensitive data before distributing a document more widely.
+• Removing confidential pages before distributing — strip pages containing sensitive data, pricing information, or personal details before sharing a document more widely.

 How it works under the hood

 pdf-lib loads your PDF into memory and represents each page as an object in the document's page tree.
-When you specify pages to delete, the tool converts your input into a sorted list of zero-based indices and calls doc.removePage(index) for each, working from the last page backwards so that earlier indices stay valid as pages are removed.
+When you specify pages to remove, the tool converts your input into a sorted list of zero-based indices and calls doc.removePage(index) for each one, working backwards from the last page so that earlier indices remain valid as pages are removed.

-The remaining pages are saved into a new PDF byte stream and downloaded directly — your original file on disk is never touched.
-All content on the kept pages (text, images, annotations, fonts) is preserved exactly as it was.
+The remaining pages are saved into a new PDF byte stream and downloaded directly — your original file on disk is never modified.
+All content on the kept pages (text, images, annotations, embedded fonts) is preserved exactly as it was in the source document.

 Limits and what to expect

 • Minimum output: at least one page must remain.
-The tool will stop you from deleting all pages.
+The tool will stop you from removing all pages.

-• Page numbering: pages are numbered from 1 regardless of any printed page numbers in the document.
-A PDF that prints "Page 5" on what is physically the first page is still page 1 in this tool.
+• Page numbering: pages are numbered from 1, based on their physical position in the file — not any printed page numbers.
+A document that prints "Page 5" on its first physical page is still page 1 in this tool.

 • Password-protected PDFs: the tool attempts to load encrypted PDFs with ignoreEncryption.
-PDFs requiring a password to view content will fail — unlock them first.
+PDFs requiring a password to view content will fail — use the Unlock PDF tool first.

-• Cross-references: some PDFs have internal links (table of contents, footnote references) that point to page numbers.
-Deleting the target page does not update those links — they will become broken in the output.
+• Internal links: some PDFs contain a table of contents or cross-references that point to specific page numbers.
+Removing the target page does not update those links — they will become broken in the output.

 • Browser support: Chrome 90+, Firefox 90+, Safari 15+, Edge 90+.